Diffusion differentiable resampling: Conclusion

 In this paper we have proposed a new differentiable-by-construction, computationally efficient, and informative resampling method built on diffusion models.
 We have explicitly quantified a convergent error bound in the sample size and diffusion parameters.
 Our experiments verify that the proposed method outperforms the state-of-the-art differentiable resampling methods for filtering and parameter estimation of state-space models.

 \textbf{Limitations and future work}.
 We observe that propagating gradients through the diffusion resampling can be numerically sensitive to the SDE solver.
 This could potentially be mitigated by, e.g., reversible adjoint Heun's method~\citep{Kidger2021gradient} or related variants.
-We have also mentioned the possibility to speed up the computation via a Gibbs sampler which warrants future development.
-We finally note that the ensemble score may not be the only choice for diffusion resampling, as long as the strategy in Remark~\ref{remark:doob} retains.
+We also note that the ensemble score may not be the only choice to achieve diffusion resampling.